paulbarmstrong/democracy-manifest/README.md

 ### About

 This is a minimal example of a fully self-contained TypeScript fullstack app.
-It an NPM workspaces monorepo that contains the following NPM packages:
+It's an NPM workspaces monorepo that contains the following NPM workspace packages:

 * **cdk** - A TypeScript AWS CDK app that defines all the infrastructure for the fullstack app
 * **common** - A TypeScript library package that contains code used by the other packages in the app